Frequently asked questions about law enforcement in health care settings.

 • Marked impairments in their daily life, including any of the following:

-• Marked impairments that preclude adequate functioning in areas such as self-care, and/or other more specific role expectations such as school attendance or progress
+• Marked impairments in functioning that preclude adequate functioning in areas such as self-care, and/or other more specific role expectations such as school attendance or progress

 Take a virtual tour: Lakeville location